toddran1/Movie-api-demo/README.md

 - **Environment variable support** for API keys.

 PLEASE USE YOUR OWN API KEY!
+-
- You can add your key in the .env file.
+-You can add your key in the .env file.
 -
 - **Express.js** for handling API requests.